 Feel water before bathing or showering.

-Temperature limiting valves are recommended.
+Temperature limiting valves are available.

-The thermostat is adjusted to its lowest temperature when it is shipped from the factory.
+The thermostat is adjusted to the pilot position when it is shipped from the factory.
 Water temperature can be regulated by moving the temperature dial to the preferred setting.
-The preferred starting point is 120°F. Align the index bar on the thermostat with the desired water temperature as shown in Figure 19.
+The preferred starting point is 120°F at the "HOT" setting.
+Align the knob with the desired water temperature as shown in Figure 22.
 There is a hot water scald potential if the thermostat is set too high.